Social Determinants of Health – Society

 Loneliness was measured using the following question, “How often do you feel lonely?”.
 The possible response categories included: always, often, sometimes, rarely, never.

-- Overall from Q3 2021 to Q2 2024, the proportion of the population always or often experiencing loneliness has decreased in NL but risen slightly across Canada.
+- The proportion of the population always or often experiencing loneliness has fluctuated in NL but remained fairly stable across Canada.

-- Fewer people in NL reported they always or often felt lonely compared to Canada from Q3 2021 to Q2 2024 (except for Q1 2024).
+- Fewer people in NL reported they always or often felt lonely compared to Canada from Q3 2021 to Q4 2024 (with a couple exceptions).

-- In Q2 2024, the proportion of the population reporting they always or often felt lonely was 44% lower in NL compared to Canada.
+- In Q4 2024, the proportion of the population reporting they always or often felt lonely was 20% lower in NL compared to Canada.

-- In Q3 2021, NL ranked ninth for the proportion of the population reporting they always or often felt lonely and in Q2 2024 NL ranked tenth (1=worst and 10=best) [this ranking is opposite the others because always or often feeling lonely is a bad thing].
+- In Q3 2021, NL ranked ninth for the proportion of the population reporting they always or often felt lonely and in Q4 2024 NL ranked tenth (1=worst and 10=best).
+[This ranking is opposite the others because always or often feeling lonely is a bad thing.]

 Culture and Identity: Sense of Belonging to Canada